On the generalized Nash problem for smooth germs and adjacencies of curve singularities: Background and terminology

 Note that for a free prime divisor $E$, the embedded topology of a curve $V(h)$ associated with it (in some model) contains less information than the combinatorial type of $E$.
 Indeed, the combinatorial type of a prime divisor $E$ is codified by the minimal embedded resolution of any associated curve $V(h)$ and the number of free points we have to blow up after resolving such a curve $V(h)$ in order to get the minimal model of $E$.
 That is, it is codified adding to the multiplicity sequence of the associated curve $V(h)$ as many $1$'s as free points we have to blow up after resolving it, in order to get $E$.

 Given a pair of prime divisors $E$ and $F$, we define the \emph{contact order} $Cont(E,F)$ between them as the number of common points $p_i$ they share in the process of finding their minimal models.
 Said slightly differently, it is the number of blow ups that we perform before the strict transforms of associated curves $V(h_E)$ and $V(h_F)$ to $E$ and $F$ respectively in a model of $E+F$ separate.
-For instance, assume that both $E$ and $F$ are different from $E_O$.
-Then their contact order is $1$ if and only if the branches $V(h_E)$ and $V(h_F)$ have different tangent lines at $O$.
+For instance, assume that both $E$ and $F$ are different from $E_0$.
+Then their contact order is $1$ if and only if the branches $V(h_E)$ and $V(h_F)$ have different tangent lines at $0$.

-The \emph{combinatorial type} of a non-prime divisor is given by the combinatorial types of its prime components, their multiplicities in the divisors and the contact orders between them.
+Using this notion, we can say that the combinatorial type of a non-prime divisor is given by the combinatorial types of its prime components, their multiplicities in the divisors and the contact orders between them.

 Given two divisors $E$ and $F$, we will talk about the \emph{combinatorial type} of the pair $(E, F)$ as the combinatorial type of both $E$ and $F$ taken separately, to which we add the information of all the contact orders between all their prime components.
 We write $(E,F)\equiv (E',F')$ to say that these two pairs have the same combinatorial type.
+Equivalently, we can consider the dual graph of the exceptional divisor of the minimal model where all the components of $E$ and $F$ appear and mark differently the components of $E$ and $F$ and their corresponding multiplicities.